Office Hours: Monday-Friday 8:00am-4:30 pm. Additional meeting times can be made by appointment.

-Case Management - Youth Services staff is available to coordinate comprehensive case service plans in cooperation with other social service agencies.
+Case Management and Support Services - Staff is available to coordinate comprehensive case service plans in cooperation with other social service agencies and Meriden schools.
 This system offers support and advocacy as families access a variety of services available in Meriden.

-TOP - Teen Outreach Program - an afterschool program for 8th and 9th grade students with the objective of helping them reach positive goals in family, education, and employment.
-Volunteer opportunities allow for career exploration, personal growth and life preparation.
+TOP - Teen Outreach Program - an afterschool program for 7th and 8th grade students with the objective of helping them reach positive goals in family, education, and employment.
+Service learning opportunities allow for career exploration, personal growth and life preparation.

 The F.E.A.R.
 Program - Fire Educational Alternative Response - Designed for children who are involved in Fire Setting.
 Assessment, education, intervention, and referral are provided.

-Campership - Over 300 partial scholarships for income eligible youth are provided in the summer to encourage camp attendance.
+Campership - Staff aids in the administration of over 300 partial scholarships for income eligible youth are provided in the summer to encourage camp attendance.
 Youth enjoy up to two weeks at area camps.

-Project Graduation - A drug free all night party is planned each year by Meriden parents for all graduating Meriden high school seniors.
+Project Graduation - Staff serves as the City Liason for a drug free all night party planned annually by Meriden parents for all graduating Meriden high school seniors.

-Youth Employment - Income eligible youth are hired each summer to work up to 25 hours a week for 6 weeks at various nonprofit agencies in Meriden.
+Youth Employment - Income eligible youth are hired each summer to work up to 30 hours a week for up to 6 weeks at various nonprofit agencies in Meriden.